joshdotjs/php-web-app.com/resources/js/pages/anim/readme.txt

   --Radio buttons wired up but the variant data is not used besides to highlight the radio button selected.
 v6: scale item correctly
 v7: size of card takes up entire size of grid card (works in flip-toy-6--cart-5)

+Scrapped:
-v8: move layout from <Cart /> into cart-ctx, initializing cart state from local storage.
+v8: move layout from <Cart /> into cart-ctx

 TODO: